Table of Contents

 Harissa is a hot aromatic powder, paste or sauce made from red chillies, cumin, coriander, caraway, smoked paprika, garlic, lemon and oil.
 Some versions use dried mint or oregano.
 Harissa is used in North African and Middle Eastern cuisines to flavour stews, soups, tagines, couscous and other regional dishes.
 It also makes a great dipping sauce and is often served mixed with oil or yoghurt.

-The history of harissa
+The History of Harissa

 In the 16th century capsicum red chilli peppers were introduced to Mediterranean countries, predominantly Spain.
 From there it spread to surrounding areas of the Mediterranean Sea including Tunisia in North Africa, which provided the perfect climate for the peppers to grow.